Showing posts fromc by-example

 Vector - Simple Optimizations

-So now that we have used `std::is_nothrow_move_constructible` we can also look at a couple of other types available in the template utility library. # Optimized Destruction Since we have to manuall
+Now that we have used `std::is_nothrow_move_constructible,` we can also examine a couple of other types available in the template utility library. # Optimized Destruction Since we have to manually

 Read More